Payroll Revisions

 What Are Payroll Revisions?

 Payroll revisions are the Bureau of Labor Statistics (BLS) adjustments made to previously published nonfarm payroll data, occurring at two distinct intervals: monthly preliminary-to-final revisions and annual benchmark revisions that reconcile survey-based payroll counts against the Quarterly Census of Employment and Wages (QCEW).
-The initial NFP print released on the first Friday of each month is itself a preliminary estimate derived from a survey of approximately 119,000 businesses.
-The BLS then revises this figure twice in subsequent months before incorporating it into a comprehensive annual benchmark revision each February.
-These revisions can swing the reported job count by tens of thousands — or in extreme cases, hundreds of thousands — of positions, fundamentally altering the narrative around labor market health.
+The initial NFP print released on the first Friday of each month is a preliminary estimate derived from the Current Employment Statistics (CES) survey of approximately 119,000 businesses and government agencies, a sample covering roughly one-third of total nonfarm employment.
+The BLS then revises this figure twice in subsequent months before incorporating it into a comprehensive annual benchmark revision finalized each February.
+These revisions can swing the reported job count by tens of thousands, or in extreme cases, hundreds of thousands, of positions, fundamentally reshaping the narrative around labor market health, Fed policy expectations, and risk asset pricing.
+Critically, the initial headline print that dominates financial media coverage may ultimately bear little resemblance to the final, revised figure that enters the historical record.

 Why It Matters for Traders